Lucas Villafáñez

-Lucas Martín Villafáñez (/es/; born 4 October 1991) is an Argentine professional footballer who plays as an attacking midfielder for Super League Greece club A.E.
-Kifisia.
+Lucas Martín Villafáñez (/es/; born 4 October 1991) is an Argentine professional footballer who plays as an attacking midfielder for Greek Super League 2 club Athens Kallithea.

 Club career

 Villafáñez made his professional debut in the Primera B Nacional with his hometown club Comisión de Actividades Infantiles, when he was 16 years old.
 In total he played 57 games with the club, scoring 12 goals.

 In 2010, Independiente acquired the player on a one-year loan deal.
 He debuted in the Argentine Primera División on a 0–1 defeat to Tigre for the 2010 Apertura, despite the game being played in February 2011.

 On 2 May 2011, Villafáñez scored his first goal with Independiente, in a 1–1 draw with Boca Juniors.

 In summer 2013, the hitch that had a contract until June 2014 and would not be taken into account by Miguel Angel Brindisi was asked by Antonio Mohamed after his arrival in Huracán F.C. and eventually would be signing with the "Globe".
 After several days of negotiation and obstacles, it was finally decided that Villafáñez would go on loan to Huracán F.C. for the 2013–14 season.
 On 1 August 2014, Villafáñez signed a two-year contract with Greek Super League side Panetolikos on loan from Independiente, along with his former Independiente teammates Fernando Godoy and Nicolás Martinez.

 In December 2015, Villafáñez was linked with a move to AEK Athens.
 On 24 January 2016, he scored with a close-range effort at the beginning of a match against Veria which Panetolikos won 1–0 and scooped its first away victory since August 2015.